Mike Cummings Research CV

 I am a PhD student in the Department of Combinatorics and Optimization at the University of Waterloo, working under the supervision of Oliver Pechenik.

-In June 2024, I received my master's degree from McMaster University under the supervision of Jenna Rajchgot.
+In 2024, I received my master's degree from McMaster University, where my supervisor was Jenna Rajchgot.
+My master's thesis studied classes of Hessenberg varieties using patch ideals.

 Research

-My research studies commutative algebraic/algebro-geometric objects using computational and combinatorial tools.
-Recently, I have been using geometric vertex decomposition and Frobenius splitting to study Hessenberg varieties, toric ideals of graphs, and matrix Schubert varieties.
+Broadly, my research is in combinatorial algebraic geometry, often making use of computational tools.
+I have recently been thinking about: geometric vertex decomposition, Frobenius splitting, Hessenberg varieties, toric ideals of graphs, and matrix Schubert varieties.

-My research is partially supported by an NSERC Canada Graduate Scholarship – Doctoral and a University of Waterloo President's Graduate Scholarship.
+My research is partially supported by an NSERC Canada Graduate Scholarship and a University of Waterloo President's Graduate Scholarship.

 Teaching

-Currently I am a TA for Introduction to Optimization – CO 250.
-In Spring/Summer 2025, I will be a TA for Geometry – Math 661, a course in the Master of Mathematics Teaching program at the University of Waterloo's Centre for Education in Mathematics and Computing.
+For Spring/Summer 2025, I am a TA for Geometry – Math 661, a course in the Master of Mathematics Teaching program at the University of Waterloo's Centre for Education in Mathematics and Computing.

 Contact